TheComamba/EldamoToAnki/README.md

 The decks for [Neo-Quenya][neo-quenya] and [Neo-Sindarin][neo-sindarin] based on the lists in this repository can be found on Anki (unless they get deleted because they do not receive enough downloads).

 Some lists can be found in the [`output`][output] folder of this repository.
 They are ready to be imported.
 They do not include any names or phrases.
+The Neo-Quenya and Neo-Sindarin lists do not include deprecated words.

 The lists are:
 - Adunaic (ca. 180 cards)
 - Black Speech (ca. 40 cards)
 - Khuzdul (ca. 40 cards)
 - Noldorin (ca. 1300 cards)
 - Quenya (ca. 2200 cards)
-- Quenya plus Neo-Quenya (ca. 4800 cards)
+- Neo-Quenya (ca. 4400 cards)
 - Sindarin (ca. 1200 cards)
-- Sindarin plus Neo-Sindarin (ca. 2700 cards)
+- Neo-Sindarin (ca. 2500 cards)
 - Telerin (ca. 200 words)

 Thanks to the very structured [input data][eldamo-data] curated by [Paul Strack][pfstrack], it is extremely easy to add more languages to that list.
 Just drop me an issue and I'll do that for you.